tambetm/pommerman-baselines/README.md

 Some baselines for Pommerman competition, see subdirectories.

-If you use code or ideas from this repository, please cite
+If you use code or ideas from this repository, please cite it as follows:
 ```
 @misc{matiisen2018pommerman,
   author = {Tambet Matiisen},